Women in politics

 For women in power, equity is a necessary consideration.
 Studies have shown that men and women experience professional environments differently, particularly in leadership roles.
 Female leaders often face greater scrutiny, higher expectations, and are more likely to be questioned on their capabilities.
 Moreover, many societies continue to grapple with traditional gender roles, which place additional burdens on women who choose to pursue high-power careers.
 These systemic biases have made it harder for women to thrive at the highest levels of power.

 Kamala Harris’s career is a powerful example of how equity can create opportunities.
-Her journey to the vice presidency was made possible by policies, mentorship, and targeted support that recognised the unique challenges faced by women of colour in politics.
-Without these supports, Harris might not have reached such a high office.
-For future women leaders, policies that address specific barriers – – such as unconscious bias training, funding for women-led campaigns, and support for work-life balance; could provide essential scaffolding that an equality-based approach alone would lack.
+Her vice presidency journey was enabled by policies, mentorship, and support addressing women of color’s unique challenges.
+Without these, Harris might not have reached high office.
+Future women leaders need policies tackling barriers—like bias training, funding for women-led campaigns, and work-life balance support—that equality alone can’t provide.

 The Pitfalls of Equality as a Solution